Globotix/webrtc-streaming/README.md

 # Introduction
-Acts as a signalling server for WebRTC.
+ARCHIVED - Currently is not being used anymore in the Flexa Robot Acts as a signalling server for WebRTC.
 Relays SDP and ICE Candidates between caller and answerers.

 # Set-Up